ClairePalandri/ClairePalandri.github.io/_pages/misc.md

   - [Causal inference in observational studies, Theory & Methods](../docs/causal_inference.pdf)

-Using regression to uncover the **causal effect** of a treatment on a population.
+|  Using regression to uncover the **causal effect** of a treatment on a population.
-    - The underlying theoretical framework: potential outcomes\\
+|      - The underlying theoretical framework: potential outcomes
-    - Applied methods (RDD, IV...).
-Importantly: equivalence of the regression slope estimate in terms of potential outcomes\\
+|      - Applied methods (RDD, IV...).
+Importantly: equivalence of the regression slope estimate in terms of potential outcomes
-    - Improving one's inference (matching & controls, falsification tests, randomization inference...)
+|      - Improving one's inference (matching & controls, falsification tests, randomization inference...)

   - [Assumptions of the classical linear regression model (and what to do when they fail)](../docs/CLRM&estimators.pdf)